hoonzis/hoonzis.github.io/_posts/2012-06-27-programming-languages-for-age-of-cloud.md

     });

-You can see, that even such and old school imperative language like C++ has been influenced and modified to embrass functional programming.
+You can see, that even such and old school imperative language like C++ has been influenced and modified to embrace functional programming.

 Closures add the ability to use the current state from the moment of the definition of the anonymous function, as the current state used during